 - HTML changes that happen while your visitor uses your pages

 - Scroll movements

 - Browser viewport size changes

 Each event tracked is saved in our cloud database using a time stamp which is later used to replay back the events in sequential order.
-The Hotjar script will track your visitor as they visit different pages using a first-party cookie, enabling you to playback the entire session in a single Recording.
+The Hotjar Tracking Code will track your visitor as they visit different pages using a first-party cookie, enabling you to playback the entire session in a single Recording.